 Bribie Island Triathlon is a series with a long history.
 It has now been running for 31 years and continues to go from strength to strength.
 It has come a long way from its humble beginnings.

 Noel Wust began a successful three race series in Bribie in 1983.
 Three years later Run Inn Promotions came in and took over the series, making it a four race series and started doing their best to make it an even bigger and better success.

 Race director Phil Hungerford mapped out the course, which has remained almost the same as the original until the 2009-10 season.
-Increased patronage for the race has led to the need of a new course to be introduced – along with additional space for transition, spectators and parking.
 The Bribie course with its tide assisted swim, flat and fast cycle and shaded and scenic run has become a favourite amongst triathletes.

 Every season has brought something new and different to the series.
 Big name professionals with athletes such as Miles Stewart, Craig Walton, Courtney Atkinson, Chris Hill, Jackie Gallagher, Kate Major, Loretta Harrop and Leanda Cave have all been Bribie Triathlon competitors.
 Many international triathletes use Bribie Tri as a hit out before Noosa and Mooloolaba races each year.

 Bribie Triathlon has also been a nurturing ground for up and coming athletes, with many of the current Queensland Junior Elite crew regularly competing at Bribie.
-Bribie is also a favourite for ‘first-timers’ with many clubs using Bribie as the climax of their beginner programmes. – the introduction of the Active Kids Triathlon for children 7-13 years of age.
-It also sees the introduction of the new Active First Timers Triathlon – a non competitive event to allow people to get into the sport.
+Bribie is also a favourite for ‘first-timers’ with many clubs using Bribie as the climax of their beginner programmes.
+The Active Kids Triathlon is for children 7-13 years of age.
+The Active First Timers Triathlon is a non competitive event to allow people to get into the sport.